 Coins are available in €2, €1, 50 cents, 20 cents, 10 cents, 5 cents, 2 cents, and 1 cent.

 Almost all products require a 21% added tax called TVA (in French; called BTW in Dutch).
 It is 6% for items such as books and foods.
-However, visitors to the EU for less than 3 months can have this tax refunded minus a fee by completing a procedure. (only for purchases of at least €50.01 a day where the purchase will be taken from the country unused).
+However, visitors to the EU for less than 3 months can have this tax refunded minus a fee by completing a procedure.
+(You can only receive a tax refund for purchases of €50.01 or more per receipt for items that you will take out of the country without using them.).
 This tax is not refundable for tobacco products, hotels, restaurants, and chocolate and some other food products.

 Tips are not generally required.
 You may provide a tip when receiving a special service.
 The following are guidelines.
 Varies with the class of hotel or restaurant.
 Many people provide tips as a thank you at the end of a local departure or arrival tour.

 - Taxis: About 5% of the fare. €1 to 2 for handling bags.

 - Restaurant: While it depends on the class, tips are not generally required as a service charge is included in the price.
 When paying by credit card, you can also pay a tip by adding the amount to the total on the pay slip yourself.